WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 has purchased services from the provider.
 From a protocol perspective, RIPT assumes that the customer has an account with the provider, and it is possible for the customer to obtain an OAuth token which can be used to authenticate.
-However, there is no login technqiue which enables the provider to obtain a token to place calls towards the customer.
+However, there is no login technique which enables the provider to obtain a token to place calls towards the customer.

 Since calls always originate from client to server, in order to receive inbound calls, a customer can also run a RIPT server.
-RIPT supports a simple registration mecahnism by which the customer - acting as a client - can use RIPT to register its
+RIPT supports a simple registration mechanism by which the customer - acting as a client - can use RIPT to register its
 TG URI with the provider.
 This registration also includes a bearer token for authorization.